Devakottai: History

 Devakottai was an active town in the Indian Independence Movement.
 The municipal court of Devakottai was burned to the ground during the Quit India Movement.
 This leads to the town becoming one of the historical landmarks of Tamil Nadu with typical building structures and monuments.

 Devakottai is now under the Karaikudi constituency following the reformation of constituencies.
 However, for parliamentary elections, it comes under the Sivaganga constituency.

+Arrival of Mahatma Gandhi

+Mahatma Gandhi visited Devakottai in Tamil Nadu on January 27, 1934, during his Harijan Tour, addressing a public meeting to support Dalit upliftment and mediating caste disputes, leading to the establishment of a school for Dalits nearby; Devakottai also saw significant Quit India Movement activity in 1942, with local freedom fighters inspired by Gandhi's call for independence.
+His connection to the region is also preserved through letters at the Gandhi Memorial Museum in Madurai.

 Demographics

 Devakottai is Taluk in Tamil Nadu state, Devakottai Taluk population in 2022 is 97,327.
 According to 2011 census of India, Total Devakottai population is 76,037 people are living in this Taluk, of which 38,448 are male and 37,589 are female.
 Population of Devakottai in 2021 is 94,286 Literate people are 54,080 out of 30,517 are male and 23,563 are female.
 Total workers are 42,674 depends on multi skills out of which 24,638 are men and 18,036 are women.
 Total 13,697 Cultivators are depended on agriculture farming out of 8,297 are cultivated by men and 5,400 are women.
 5,900 people works in agricultural land as a labour in Devakottai, men are 3,069 and 2,831 are women.
 Scheduled Castes and Scheduled Tribes accounted for 8.5% and 0.16% of the population respectively.
 The average literacy of the town was 80.95%, compared to the national average of 72.99%.
 In total, the town had 13192 households.
 In particular, there were a total of 18,696 workers, comprising 865 cultivators, 415 main agricultural laborers, 219 in house hold industries, 14,056 other workers, 3,141 marginal workers, 53 marginal cultivators, 1,011 marginal agricultural laborers, 58 marginal workers in household industries and 2,019 other marginal workers.

 As per the religious census of 2011, Devakottai had 82.85% Hindus, 9.92% Muslims, 7.% Christians, 0.02% Sikhs, 0.01% Jains and 0.2% following other religions.